Gartner: Aus enterprise IT spend to grow 3.6% in 2021

 COVID-19 has catalysed the adoption of IoT technologies (like virtual care and remote patient monitoring) and further spurred the already growing interest in BI/analytics and AI projects.

-This forecast includes internal IT spending on staff and external spending on data centre systems, software, IT services, telecom services and devices across 11 key industries and 35 sub-industries.
+This forecast includes internal IT spending on staff and external spending on data center systems, software, IT services, telecom services and devices across 11 key industries and 35 sub-industries.

 Source: Gartner, October 2020